gradle/gradle/design-docs/testing-toolkit.md

     * When running from a `Test` task, use the Gradle installation that is running the build.
     * When importing into the IDE, use the Gradle installation that performed the import.
     * Can infer the location of the Gradle installation based on the code-source of the test kit classes (reuse `GradleDistributionLocator` in some form for this).
-    * Possibly provide some override for our functional tests to use.
+    * Possibly provide some override for our functional tests to use, to run from the classpath.
 * No environmental control will be allowed (e.g. setting env vars or sys props).
 * Add (or expand) a sample for building and testing a plugin and task implementation.
 * Add some brief user guide material.